Application

 Initial commission and fund based trail commission will be generated by the platform operator, paid directly to the intermediary under the terms of business arrangements between the platform operator and the intermediary.

-Principal Employer Trust - The simpler approach whereby the company employing the member acts in the capacity of trustee.
+Principal Employer Trust - whereby the company employing the member acts in the capacity of trustee.
 There are no named trustees appointed - whoever owns the company controls the trust and acts in the capacity of trustee.
-All legal formalities of establishing and maintaining the trust rest with the company owners and officers but the administrative requirements are not onerous. s615(6) Limited is on hand to offer guidance at any stage.
+All legal formalities of establishing and maintaining the trust rest with the company owners and officers but the administrative requirements are not onerous. s615(6) Trustees Limited is on hand to offer guidance at every stage.

 Establishing a scheme will require the following steps:-